Colts' Nick Foles Carted Off Field With Rib Injury Vs. Giants

 Fans immediately took to social media to share their displeasure with Thibodeaux's celebration:

-Prior to exiting from the game, Foles had completed eight of his 13 pass attempts for 81 yards and a pick.
+Prior to exiting from the game, Foles had completed 8 of 13 pass attempts for 81 yards and a pick.

 Foles later was ruled out for the rest of the game with an apparent injury to the ribs.